 Let us know what you think in the comments below.

-Question: Coach Brad–Thanks for all your really awesome posts.
-I have a question.
-I’ve been working hard for the last 6 months or so and I’ve gotten great gains and lost a bunch of weight.
-But lately I can’t seem to get past where I am and I feel like I’m going backwards.
+QUESTION: I’ve been working hard for the last 6 months or so and I’ve gotten great gains and lost a bunch of weight.
+But now I feel like I’m going backwards.
 I’ve tried pushing harder but I still can’t break through this wall.
 Do you have any suggestions?